1717p/Business-Performance-Insights-Dashboard-using-SQL-Python-Power-BI/README.md

 # Business-Performance-Insights-Dashboard-using-SQL-Python-Power-BI
+Perfect — you’ve got a solid real-world business problem and a clean workflow!
+Here's a **polished version** you can directly use in your `README.md` file under a **“📘 Project Overview”** section:

+---

-📘 Project Overview
+## 📘 Project Overview

 Effective inventory and sales management are crucial for optimizing profitability in the retail and wholesale sectors.
 This project focuses on identifying inefficiencies and unlocking insights from transactional and inventory data to support data-driven decision-making.

-🧩 Business Objectives
+### 🧩 Business Objectives

 The goal of this analysis is to:

-📉 Identify underperforming brands that may need promotional or pricing adjustments
+* 📉 Identify **underperforming brands** that may need promotional or pricing adjustments

-🏆 Determine top vendors contributing significantly to sales and gross profit
+* 🏆 Determine **top vendors** contributing significantly to sales and gross profit

-📦 Analyze the impact of bulk purchasing on unit costs
+* 📦 Analyze the **impact of bulk purchasing** on unit costs

-🔄 Assess inventory turnover to reduce holding costs and improve operational efficiency
+* 🔄 Assess **inventory turnover** to reduce holding costs and improve operational efficiency

-📊 Investigate profitability differences between high-performing and low-performing vendors
+* 📊 Investigate **profitability differences** between high-performing and low-performing vendors

+---

-🔧 Project Workflow
+## 🔧 Project Workflow

 This project was carried out in the following steps:

-Database Ingestion & SQL Analysis
+1. **Database Ingestion & SQL Analysis**

-Loaded raw .csv files into a SQLite database
+   * Loaded raw `.csv` files into a SQLite database

-Performed complex SQL queries to clean, join, and create an aggregated summary table for further analysis
+   * Performed complex SQL queries to clean, join, and create an **aggregated summary table** for further analysis

-Data Cleaning & EDA (Python)
+2. **Data Cleaning & EDA (Python)**

-Used pandas and NumPy for data exploration, cleaning, and handling missing/inconsistent data
+   * Used pandas and NumPy for data exploration, cleaning, and handling missing/inconsistent data

-Conducted Exploratory Data Analysis to understand patterns and trends
+   * Conducted **Exploratory Data Analysis** to understand patterns and trends

-Business Questions & Insights
+3. **Business Questions & Insights**

-Addressed key research questions aligned with business goals
+   * Addressed key research questions aligned with business goals

-Compared vendor performance, pricing strategies, and inventory dynamics
+   * Compared vendor performance, pricing strategies, and inventory dynamics

-Data Visualization (Python & Power BI)
+4. **Data Visualization (Python & Power BI)**

-Created insightful charts using Matplotlib and Seaborn
+   * Created insightful charts using **Matplotlib** and **Seaborn**

-Built a Power BI dashboard to visualize KPIs and highlight actionable insights
+   * Built a **Power BI dashboard** to visualize KPIs and highlight actionable insights

-Reporting
+5. **Reporting**

-Compiled a structured report summarizing findings, interpretations, and business recommendations
+   * Compiled a structured report summarizing findings, interpretations, and business recommendations

+---

+Let me know if you want to add:

+* 🧠 Research questions you solved
+* 📸 Screenshots of dashboard or graphs
+* 🗃️ Tech stack/tools section

+I can also help write a “How to Run” section or deployment steps if you're planning to share the project.